-Unilever’s discovery centre day is the final stage of its recruitment process.
+Unilever’s virtual discovery centre day is the final stage of its recruitment process.
 This is basically Unilever’s assessment centre but it’s different to a standard assessment centre format.
 You won’t be asked to give a presentation and there won’t be a formal interview.

 - a project meeting with colleagues from your function

 - a short meeting with senior management regarding a current business challenge

 - a team meeting with the other colleagues

 - a one-to-one meeting with your ‘line manager’.

 Preparing for Unilever’s virtual discovery centre day: read up on Unilever